A generalized perturbative approach for the computation of nonlinear scattering problems: Application: Second-harmonic generation

 Fig.~\ref{fig:2HG_conv} shows the relative error between the complex field amplitudes along the \(x\)-axis obtained with the rigorous and perturbative approaches.
 The study is conducted for a \(2\,\mathrm{\mu m}\) KTP slab illuminated by a TE-polarized plane wave at an incident angle \(\theta=30^{\circ}\).

-Since, in the case of second-harmonic generation, increasing the perturbative order alternately improves either the fundamental or the second harmonic, as shown in Eq.~\ref{eq:sys_prtb_2HG}, only the final odd-order perturbative expansions are plotted for the fundamental, and only final even-order perturbative expansions for the second harmonic, in order to avoid overloading the figures.
+Since in the case of second-harmonic generation increasing the perturbative order alternately improves either the fundamental or the second harmonic, as shown in Eq.~\ref{eq:sys_prtb_2HG}, only the final odd-order perturbative expansions are plotted for the fundamental, and only final even-order perturbative expansions for the second harmonic, in order to avoid overloading the figures.

 We observe that the error decreases approximately with the power of the perturbative order: \(e_r\sim (E_0)^j\).
 At low energy, increasing the perturbative order greatly improves the accuracy of the model.
 However, the perturbative expansion has a finite radius of convergence; beyond this limit, the series no longer converges, and further increasing the order only amplifies the error.

-This convergence radius decreases as we increase the size of the slab.
-With a \(2\,\mathrm{\mu m}\) slab, the radius ranges between \(10^{10}\) and \(2\times10^{10}\,\mathrm{V/m}\).
+\changecolor{The analysis of the convergence radius is inherently complex, as it depends on multiple factors including the geometry of the structure.
+However, in the case of second-harmonic generation in a slab illuminated by a TE-polarized plane wave, two key parameters are mainly involved in the determination of the radius: the incident-wave amplitude scaled by the susceptibility coefficient, \(|\chi^{(2)}_{zzz}| E_0\), and the ratio of the wavelength \(\lambda_0\) to the slab thickness \(L\).
+The convergence radius of both the rigorous and perturbative approaches are shown in Fig.~\ref{fig:convergence_radius_2HG}, plotted in the plane \((L/\lambda_0,\ |\chi^{(2)}_{zzz}|E_0)\).
+The rigorous convergence radius is defined as the maximum incident-wave amplitude for which the Picard iterative algorithm converge, using a tolerance of \(0.001\%\) and a maximum of \(200\) iterations.}

+\changecolor{Both convergence radius appear to follow an inverse proportionality law, approximately scaling as \(1/x\), indicating that the thicker the slab, the smaller the incident-wave amplitude must be for methods to converge.
+The trend is similar for different refractive-index contrasts, as shown in Appendix D, Fig.~\ref{fig:convergence_radius_2HG_indexcontrast}, which can be summarized by the following approximate criterion: \(E_{0, max} \simeq \lambda_0/(L\,\chi^{(2)}_{zzz})\).
+Moreover, the two radii are close, suggesting a strong correlation between the convergence properties of the two approaches: whenever the rigorous method converges, there is a good chance that the perturbative method also converge.
+However, this is not always the case, particularly for small slab thicknesses and a very large incident-wave amplitude, as shown in Appendix D, Fig.~\ref{fig:2HG_fieldbis}.
+The same study was carried out for Kerr nonlinearities, as shown in Appendix D, Fig.~\ref{fig:convergence_radius_kerr}, yielding similar results. }